gjmerrin/gjmerrin-blog/content/publication/jones-espelage-valido-ingram-merrin-2019/index.md

 summary: The aim of this study is to examine the heterogeneity among bullying behaviors in a sample of Latinx adolescence and associations with mental health issues and substance use perceptions.
 tags:
 - Bullying
-- Latinx student
+- Latinx Student
-- Mental health
+- Mental Health
-- Substance use perceptions
+- Substance Use
 - Latent Class Analysis
 title: Examining Classes of Bully Perpetration among Latinx High School Students and Associations with Substance Use and Mental Health
 url_code: ""